UMN-EGGL/HorseGeneAnnotation/docs/NCBI_tutorial.md

 ![Gene Table Picture](/assets/img/Gene_table.jpg)

-5. The “Gene Table” screen looks like the following with the diagram showing the entire gene above the available transcripts (in bold black ink).
-Selection of the plus sign to the left of the Exon table lines will pull up available transcripts.
+5. The “Gene Table” screen looks like the following with the diagram above the available transcripts (highlighted in red box.
+Selection of the plus sign to the left of the transcripts will open up more information about the available transcripts including exon length, coding sequence, introns and number of amino acids.

 ![Gene Table Screen Picture](/assets/img/Gene_table_screen.jpg)